 The Language of Culture

 The other language of international relations: French is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross and international courts.
 French is the language of the three cities where the EU institutions are headquartered: Strasbourg, Brussels and Luxembourg.
-A language that opens up the world: After English and German, French is the third most used language on the Internet, ahead of Spanish.
+It’s a language that opens up the world: after English and German, French is the third-most-used language on the internet, ahead of Spanish.
 An ability to understand French offers an alternative view of the world through communication with French speakers from all the continents and news from the leading French-language international media.

 A language for learning other languages: French is a good base for learning other languages, especially Romance languages (Spanish, Italian, Portuguese and Romanian) as well as English since 50% of current English vocabulary is derived from French.
 The language of love and reason: Learning French is the pleasure of learning a beautiful, rich, melodious language, often called the language of love.
 French is also an analytical language that structures thought and develops critical thinking, which is a valuable skill for discussions and negotiations.